tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 Inflation from block rewards and endorsement reward is at most ``ENDORSERS_PER_BLOCK`` \* ``ENDORSEMENT_REWARD`` + ``BLOCK_REWARD`` =
-80 XTZ.
+80 ꜩ.
 This means at most 5.51% annual inflation.

 Random seed
 ~~~~~~~~~~~